survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm maintains a directory where it installs possible executables of packages.
 You can display the exact path using `npm bin`.
 Most likely it points at `.../node_modules/.bin`.
 Try executing Webpack from there through terminal using `node_modules/.bin/webpack` or a similar command.

-T> It's safe to skip this step as we will be running Webpack through npm.
-It is good to know where you can find these files, though.

 You should see a version, a link to the command line interface guide and a long list of options.
 We won't be using most of those, but it's good to know that this tool is packed with functionality, if nothing else.

 ```bash